espressif/esp-dl/docs/en/specification_of_config_json.md

 	}
 }
 ```
-> "filter_exponent" is dropped.
->
-> "exponent" of "activation" is dropped.
+> "filter_exponent" and "exponent" of "activation" are dropped.

 Meanwhile, `mylayer_filter.npy`, `mylayer_bias.npy` and `mylayer_activation.npy` should be ready.